Odlanier Solís: Solís vs. Vitali Klitschko

 Solis defeated Ray Austin in a WBC title eliminator when Austin was disqualified in the 10th round.
 Solis connected with combinations to the head in the 10th, with Austin seemingly out on his feet and repeatedly holding Solis to avoid additional shots.
 The win set up Solis to fight Vitali Klitschko, becoming the mandatory challenger.
 On 11 January, it was official confirmed that the fight between Vitali Klitschko and Solís was going to take place in Cologne, Germany, on 19 March 2011.
 Both fighters promised a victory by knockout.

 On 19 March 2011, the two boxers took to the ring in front of a sell-out crowd of over 19,000.
 In the first round of the fight, after the ten-second warning bell rang, Solis threw a left and right which didn't connect, to Klitschko's chin.
 Vitali Klitschko returned the favor with a short right to Solis's left temple.
 What followed has been extensively debated by fans and pundits.
 Some claim that as he was already falling to the ground, Solis injured his right knee while making an effort to prevent himself from hitting the ground.
 Others maintain that he simply injured his knee, while backpedalling, and was unable to continue.
 Some believe he was injured prior to the bout but didn't disclose it for fear of not getting paid.
 The slow motion shows that he was momentarily stunned by the almost grazing temple punch, and his foot froze to the canvas, whilst his leg and body continued backwards, causing an injury to his ankle.
 He was not able to continue and the fight was ruled a 1st rd KO.

 Post Klitschko comeback

-Solis launched a comeback following his rehabilitation from knee surgery and scored four consecutive victories over the next three years including points wins over Konstantin Airich and undefeated prospect Leif Larsen.
+Solis launched a comeback following his rehabilitation from knee surgery and scored three consecutive victories over the next three years including points wins over Konstantin Airich and undefeated prospect Leif Larsen.
 Problematically though it seemed Solis had lost a certain amount of his punching power and foot speed.